binaryphile/binaryphile.github.io/_posts/2018-08-24-approach-bash-like-a-developer-part-16-recap.md

 -   light functional programming

-As I certainly haven't learned everything there is to know about each of these topics, tests will form the foundation of truth for all of my work.
+As I certainly haven't learned everything there is to know about each of these topics, tests will form the foundation of truth for all of our work.

 I hope to illustrate each major point with a small set of simple tests, from which you can go more deeply on your own.
-The key is to become comfortable expressing requirements in tests, which is how a developer (or rather, this developer) approaches bash.
+The key is to become comfortable expressing requirements in tests, which is how a developer (or rather, how this developer) approaches bash.

 Anything I do wrong should fail, and any reader who finds a mistake in my work should be able to write a test to show what it fails to reflect.